Øster Farimagsgade 5 opg. B, 1014 København K, 10 Øster Farimagsgade 5, Bygning: 10-0-25

 Morten is a trained community health and applied social psychologist, and received his PhD from the Department of Psychological and Behavioural Science at the London School of Economics and Political Science in 2009.
 He also holds a BSc from the LSE and an MSc from University College London.
 Before taking up his academic position, Morten worked for Save the Children and other non-governmental organisations in Africa.
 Morten sits on the editorial boards of the Health Education Journal, and Vulnerable Children and Youth Studies and acts as commissioning editor for Children's Geographies.
 Follow him on Twitter for study updates: @mskovdal

-- Participatory research with forcibly displaced persons in South Sudan and Uganda to understand how mobility affects their chronic disease care (PI, funded by the Novo Nordisk Foundation, 2022-2027)
+- Participatory research with forcibly displaced persons in South Sudan and Uganda to understand how mobility affects their chronic disease care (PI, funded by the Novo Nordisk Foundation, 2022-2027) project website

-- Participatory research with children and young people in Tanzania to understand their experiences, struggles and ways of coping with the climate crisis, at home and in their communities (PI, funded by the Danish Ministry of Foreign Affairs, 2021-2026)
+- Participatory research with children and young people in Tanzania to understand their experiences, struggles and ways of coping with the climate crisis, at home and in their communities (PI, funded by the Danish Ministry of Foreign Affairs, 2021-2026) project website

 - Participatory research with young men who have sex with men about their uptake and engagement with Pre-Exposure Prophylaxis (PI, funded by AIDS Fondet, 2021)